-Prerequisite: Advanced World History since 1500 or instructor approval
+Prerequisite: Advanced World History or instructor approval GPA Weighted Credit: 0.5

 This course covers the same material as U.S. History to 1877 but will require high-level thinking and inquiry skills.
 Emphasis will be placed on writing and in-depth study of subject matter.
-Students enrolling in Pre-AP/Honors U.S. History to 1877 are those who anticipate enrolling in AP U.S. History since 1877 as a junior.
-Students enrolled in Pre-AP courses will receive an additional 0.5 quality point per course.
+Students enrolling in Advanced U.S. History 10 are those who anticipate enrolling in AP U.S. History 11.

-U.S. History since 1877, 11th grade
+U.S. History 11

-Prerequisite: U.S. History to 1877, 10th grade
+Prerequisite: U.S. History 10